-With the majority of schools closing their physical classrooms to students last year due to the pandemic, all education players – teachers, students, parents – had to readjust their processes.
-It’s safe to say that probably only homeschooling parents didn’t face much change in this department since their work was mostly focused on their family anyway.
+With the majority of schools closing their physical classrooms to students last year due to the pandemic, all education players – teachers, students, and parents – had to readjust their processes.
+It’s safe to say that probably only homeschooling parents didn’t face much change in this department since their work was mostly focused on their families anyway.

 Numerous online solutions, such as Zoom for video conferencing, have skyrocketed in 2020, but now that we’re in 2021 and the virus is, hopefully, going away, what does the future look like?

 In this article, we’ll focus on the Education and EdTech industry and see how these instruments are hard at work in JAMMSchool, a Ukrainian-based online school.

 EdTech (aka EduTech) is a combination of Education and Technology, i.e. using the latest software technologies to optimize, facilitate and enhance the learning process.

 Examples of EdTech companies include such giants as:

 - Duolingo – a web/mobile application for language learning that became wildly popular last year.

 - Kahoot – an online learning platform with solutions for workers, students, and parents.

 - Teachable – the slogan of this platform is “Share what you know” and they offer a convenient instrument to create coaching services and online courses.

 - Matific – while Duolingo focuses on language learning, Matific is focused on providing math learning for K-6 students in a form of games.